Courses

 A Brief Overview:

 The earth may be termed a terrarium.
 The water that we see today is no different from the water that existed several hundred years ago.
-It is surprising to see the water utilized to irrigate a field in Punjab may have flowed down the Nile River a hundred years ago.
+It is surprising to see that the water used to irrigate a field in Punjab may have flowed down the Nile River a hundred years ago.

 The key resources of freshwater are glaciers, rivers, springs, and ponds.
 Seas and oceans are huge reservoirs of salt water, while ponds and lakes are mainly freshwater bodies.
 The reason behind the existence of salty water in the oceans is that they contain huge amounts of dissolved salts, mainly sodium chloride.